 Enrolling in the College of Engineering, Architecture, and Technology

 A freshman student who has been admitted to OSU can be enrolled directly into a CEAT pre-professional degree program if the student has both of the following performance requirements:

 - an ACT Composite score of 24 or higher, or a total SAT score of 1090 or higher, or a SAT R score of 1160 or higher, and

 - an ACT MATH score of 24 or higher, or a SAT Math score of 560 or higher, or a SAT-R Math score of 600 or higher, OR achieve a GPA of 3.5 or higher (on a 4.00 grading scale standard weighting (1.0) to The College Board’s Advanced Placement courses and the International Baccalaureate higher-level courses) in the required 15 core high school courses.

 SAT total score is the combination of Critical Reading and Math sections only.

 SAT-R scores indicated here represent tests taken on or after the National March 2016 test.

-Prospective engineering, architecture, or technology students who do not meet these performance qualifications may enroll in any other college or may enroll in University College in the Pre-CEAT program and work with a CEAT-focused advisor to gain the academic background for enrollment in CEAT pre-professional degree programs.
+Prospective engineering, architecture or technology students who do not meet these performance qualifications may enroll in any other college or may enroll in University College in the Pre-CEAT program and work with a CEAT-focused adviser to gain the academic background for enrollment in CEAT pre-professional degree programs.
 That student will be enrolled in a CEAT pre-professional degree program when he/she has met the following performance requirements: